NewbieSaibot/waybar-glass/README.md

 killall waybar
 waybar &
 ```
-4. Make sure to change your city in config.jsonc (for weather) and make other changes to your liking
+4. Make sure to change your city in `config.jsonc` (for weather) and make other changes to your liking

 ## How to switch themes
 Just press the lightbulb button

 Enjoy your theme!

+## Something does not work or any suggestions?
+Issues and PR's are welcome.